pardock-clip/simple-test/README.md

 This command should return the transaction specified in the transaction_id.

-If the user_id is not the user_idthat corresponds with the user_id for the specified transaction,  you should print outTransaction not found If the transaction does exists, you should print out the information for the transaction like this:
+If the user_id is not the user_id that corresponds with the user_id for the specified transaction,  you should print outTransaction not found If the transaction does exists, you should print out the information for the transaction like this:
 { “transaction_id”: “2299ce24-9eaf-417f-82d6-e57f93777dc4”, “amount”: 1.23, “description”: “Joes Tacos”,“date”:”2018-12-30”, “user_id”: 345 }

 ## LIST TRANSACTIONS
 ./application <user_id> list

 This command should print  all the transactions associated with the user specified by user_id.
-Thetransactions should be in chronological order.
+The transactions should be in chronological order.

 If the user_id does not exist, then the response should returnan empty list.
 You should print the items in the following format: